nohackjustnoobb/RPi-WidgetBox/README.md

 - Cross-platform—works on Raspberry Pi, PCs, and more

 To use the application, you'll need to add plugins.
 Several common plugins are available, including a fullscreen clock, weather widget.
 Check out the [RPi-WidgetBox-Plugins](https://github.com/nohackjustnoobb/RPi-WidgetBox-Plugins) repository for more details.

+If you need to use plugins that require system-level APIs, you must use [RPi-WidgetBox-Desktop](https://github.com/nohackjustnoobb/RPi-WidgetBox-Desktop) instead of the website version.
+The desktop version offers additional capabilities that the web version does not support.

 ## Quick Start